zhoudaquan/MicroNet_ImageNet_Lv_DQ/README.md

 Thus, the total score is calculated as 1.96M/6.9M + 345M/1170M = 0.578

 ## evaluation
-To evaluate the model, simply load the model in the efficientnet_quant folder and resume the checkpoint named 75_5_model.
+To evaluate the model, simply load the model in the efficientnet_quant folder and resume the checkpoint named 75_5_model by running the bash file run_validate.sh.

+bash run_validate.py

+To run the file, one needs to modify the data path to the imagenet data folder.